-The new technological advancements in the manufacturing sector could help you avoid garment overstock while reaping the benefits of a faster and more sustainable production process, but are these the ultimate solution?
+The new technological advancements in the manufacturing sector could help you avoid garment overstock while reaping the benefits of a faster and more sustainable production process.
+But are these the ultimate solutions?

 With the rise of fast fashion, consumers have unlimited access to garments they see online and in stores, with mass retailers stocking excessive clothes and, manufacturers producing an absurd amount of overstock at the end of the season.

 While many brands sell overstock clothing to resale stores or donate to charities, others reportedly shred, burn, or dump products in landfills.
 But why go through all that trouble, further polluting the environment, which also ultimately hurts your bottom line?

 Most consumers throw away 84% of their unwanted clothing.
 It’s not donated or resold, according to the Environmental Protection Agency.
 Americans collectively dispose of a total of 14 million tons of clothing a year on average, or 80 pounds per person.
 So it’s essential to improve our ways of producing precisely what we need.